Faculty FAQs

 To whom will information about the core be reported?

 Information gleaned from the evaluation process will be reported to the Higher Learning Commission for accreditation purposes and to the Indiana Commission for Higher Education for indicating that Purdue aligns with Indiana’s statewide transfer general education expectations.
-This information is also regularly used by faculty to determine the effectiveness of their own instruction and their impact on student learning of outcomes, plus by our degree programs to meet the expectations set by their specialized accreditation or external program review bodies.
+This information can also be used by faculty to determine the effectiveness of their own instruction and their impact on student learning of outcomes, plus by our degree programs to meet the expectations set by their specialized accreditation or external program review bodies.

 Purdue University, 610 Purdue Mall, West Lafayette, IN 47907, (765) 494-4600

-© 2016-2017 Purdue University | An equal access/equal opportunity university | Copyright Complaints | Maintained by Office of the Provost
+© 2023-2024 Purdue University | An equal access/equal opportunity university | Copyright Complaints | Maintained by Office of the Provost

 Trouble with this page?
 Disability-related accessibility issue?
 Please contact Office of The Provost at purdueprovost@purdue.edu.